Integer

 - Hexadecimal and binary-

-To convert hexadecimal to binary, at each hexadecimal digit we associate the 4 bits binary number using the following table:
+hexadecimal digit we associate the 4 bits binary number using the following

 0 0000